 After you prepared the soil, all you need is good quality grass seed and a little patience.
 Note: Please do not skip soil preparation, this is vital to get a great looking, inviting and healthy lawn!

-- Slightly water the soil the night before planting your seed.
+- Lightly water the soil the night before planting your seed.
 You need it damp but not saturated.

 - Plant the seed using a seed spreader or your hands.
 The seed spreader will come in handy when spreading fertilizer later on.
 Make sure that you properly set your spreader rate for sowing seed if you use one.
-Scatter the first half of the seed in one direction and then the second half crisscross to the first direction to ensure even coverage.
-Don’t worry if it seems you’ve scattered too much, it’s truly not!
+Disperse the first half of the seed in one direction and then the second half crisscross to the first direction to ensure even coverage.
+Don’t worry if it seems you’ve spread too much, it’s truly not!
 Only a small part of these seeds will actually germinate and grow into grass.
 The ones not healthy or strong enough will not be able to germinate; these will dry and eventually become organic fertilizer for your lawn.
 Another portion of these seeds will be picked and eaten by birds.

-- If you’re seeds are not already mixed with a fertilizer as mine, use a starter fertilizer that is high in phosphorous which is essential to give your seedlings a head start.
+- If your seeds are not already mixed with a fertilizer as mine, use a starter fertilizer that is high in phosphorous which is essential to give your seedlings a head start.

 - Use a roller to gently push the seeds into soil to ensure good seed-to-soil contact.
 If you don’t have a roller use a plank and press it down with your feet.

-- Optional – add a thin layer of mulch or hay to protect seeds from being picked by birds.
+- Optional – add a very thin layer of mulch or hay to protect seeds from being picked by birds.
 Mulch or hay will also help the soil retain moisture for longer, particularly helpful if you decide on growing grass from seed in summer.

-- Water abundantly for the first time (wet the soil down to at least 6″ to 8″), making sure you don’t wash the seed away then keep the grass seeds and seedlings constantly moist but not soggy.
+- Water abundantly for the first time (wet the soil down to at least 6″ to 8″) but make sure you don’t wash the seed away.
+Then keep the grass seeds and seedlings constantly moist but not soggy.
 This is critical as if the seeds dry they’ll die but too much moisture will cause the seeds to rot.
 Water two to three times a day with a light spray to keep the seeds moist.
-If you plant your seeds in summer (not recommended), you will need to water up to 4 times a day.
+If you plant your seeds in summer (not recommended), you may need to water up to 5 times a day.
 If puddles begin to appear on the soil surface stop watering.
 Once the seeds germinate and the seedlings begin to grow, gradually transition to watering less frequently but more heavily.
-On the first week after the grass started to grow water once a day, then once in two days, then as the grass becomes taller and more mature, limit to once or twice a week, depending on how dry the soil is ((typically after the first mowing).
-Watch the grass carefully.
+On the first week after the grass starts to grow water once a day, then once in two days, then as the grass becomes taller and more mature, limit to once or twice a week, depending on how dry the soil is (typically after the first mowing).
+Watch the grass carefully!
 If the color starts to go from bright green to dull gray green, the grass needs water.

 - Depending on the seed type used, it may take anywhere from 5 days to 4 weeks for the seeds to germinate and the lawn to become fully established.
-Avoid as much foot traffic as possible until the next season, when the grass is well established.
+Avoid foot traffic as much as possible until the next season, when the grass is well established.
 Also try to limit pet access, at least until the second mowing.